Arpitpandey992/VGMDB-Auto-Tagger/README.md

   --search SEARCH, -s SEARCH
-                        Provide Custom Search Term --no-title            Do not change the title of tracks --no-auth             Do not authenticate for downloading Scans --yes, -y             Skip Yes prompt, and when only 1 album comes up in search results --no-input            Go full auto mode, and only tag those albums where no user input is required!
+                        Provide Custom Search Term --no-title            Do not change the title of tracks --keep-title          keep the current title as well, and add other available titles --no-auth             Do not authenticate for downloading Scans --yes, -y             Skip Yes prompt, and when only 1 album comes up in search results --no-input            Go full auto mode, and only tag those albums where no user input is required!